-- After you select the Trek Log Value Area screen, use the ® - After you select the trek whose values you want to view.
-Treks are numbered from 1 (Mt.1) through 14 (Mt.14).

-After you select the Manually Saved Record Area screen, the date (month and day) and time of the record will alternate on the display in the lower display at one-second intervals.
+- button to select the trek whose values you want to view.
+Treks are numbered from 1 (Mt.1) through 14 (Mt.14). - After you select the Manually Saved Record Area screen, the date (month and day) and time of the record will alternate on the display in the lower display at one-second intervals.